 In talking to legislators, administrators, faculty, students, and the public in general, WCET identified a need to better understand the economics of distance education courses.
 What do we charge students (the “price”)?
 How much does the institution spend to create the course (the “cost”)?

-WCET last conducted research on this topic in the spring of 2012.
-In 2016, we surveyed institutional personnel, interviewed experts, and followed the political ramifications in one state.
-Some of our findings:
+WCET previously conducted research on this topic in the spring of 2012.

 - There is great variability in distance education policies and practices.